 Take a few colors and see how well they work together on your draft paper, mix them a little.
 Sometimes you get a good color scheme the first time around, but other times you may need to try several combinations before you find the one you like.
-Some artists experiment with colors right on their thumbnail, but I recommend experimenting with colors separately first and then applying the right colors to the thumbnail.
-This way you do not need to draw the thumbnail again, if you realize the colors didn't work that well.
+Some artists experiment with colors right on their thumbnails but I recommend experimenting with colors separately first and then applying the right colors to the thumbnail.
+This way, you do not need to draw the thumbnail again if you realize the colors didn't work that well.

 This 10-page FREE gouache tutorial also includes creating a thumbnail as part of my step-by-step process.

 Sign up for my newsletter to download this colorful PDF.
 It contains detailed instructions and photos for each step, a checklist of all the necessary supplies, links to other useful resources.